 We all thoroughly enjoyed our cruise down the river; people watching and boat spotting – other boaters are so friendly too, so give them a wave!

 We travelled up to Acle where we stopped for a lovely lunch.
-I highly recommend the Acle Bridge Inn; the food was delicious, and portions huge!
+I highly recommend the Acle Bridge Inn; the food was delicious, and the portions were huge!

 Our rating – 3.5/5